Diameter of P.A. random graphs with edge-step functions: General lower bound for the diameter: proof of Theorem

 \section{General lower bound for the diameter: proof of Theorem~\ref{t:lowerbounddiam}}

 The proof of Theorem~$\ref{t:lowerbounddiam}$ follows a second moment argument.
 The idea is to count the number of ``long'' (the specific size depending on~$f$ and~$t$) \emph{isolated paths} in~$G_t(f)$.
-We begin by showing that the expected number of isolated paths goes to infinity with~$t$ in Lemma~\ref{l:numsnakes}.
-We then show in Lemma~\ref{l:isopathcor} that the presence of a specific isolated path is almost independent from the presence of some other given isolated path whenever said paths are disjoint.
-This ``almost independence'' makes the second moment of the number of such paths very close to the first moment squared.
-The proof is then completed via the Payley-Zygmund inequality.
+We begin by stating two key lemmas for the proof.
+The former, Lemma~\ref{l:numsnakes}, states that the expected number of isolated paths goes to infinity with~$t$.
+The latter, Lemma \ref{l:isopathcor}, guarantees that the presence of a specific isolated path is almost independent from the presence of some other given isolated path whenever said paths are disjoint.
+This ``almost independence'' makes the second moment of the number of such paths very close to the first moment squared, which allows us to apply Paley-Zygmund inequality.

-We start by defining precisely what we mean by an isolated path. \begin{definition}[Isolated path] Let~$l$ be a positive integer.
+We start by defining precisely what we mean by an isolated path. \begin{definition}[$t$-isolated path] Let~$l$ be a positive integer.
 Let $\vec{t} = (t_1,..,t_l)$ be a vector of distinct positive integers.
-We say that this vector corresponds to an \textbf{isolated path} $\{v_{t_1},\dots,v_{t_l}\}$ in~$G_t(f)$ if and only if: \begin{itemize} \item $t_l\le t$;
+We say that this vector corresponds to an \emph{isolated path} $\{v_{t_1},\dots,v_{t_l}\}$ in~$G_t(f)$ if and only if: \begin{itemize} \item $t_l\le t$;

 \item $t_i<t_j$ whenever $1\le i < j \le l$;

 \item during each time~$t_i$, $i=1,\dots,l$, a vertex-step is performed;

 \item for every integer $k\le l$, the subgraph induced by the vertices $\{v_{t_i}\}_{1\le i \le k}$ is connected in~$G_{t_k}(f)$;